rephillips/debugging_splunk/README.md

 tar -zcvf archive-name.tar.gz source-directory-name

-note: it is normal to see .err for each .out file
+note: it is normal to see .err for each .out file move file to /tmp directory

+8.) scp from cloud instance to local machine:

+scp <indexer-host>:/tmp/<archive-name>.tar.gz .

-8.) generate a diag once pstack collection is finished:
+9.) generate a diag once pstack collection is finished (this step not required on splunk cloud ):

 $SPLUNK_HOME/bin